ytakemon/2018-07-30-Intro2R/_episodes/08-plot-ggplot2.md

 These are ways in which visualizing plots leads to insights in the data.

 ## Box plots
-The most popular plot besides a scatter plot might be a bar graph, but bar graphs do not show distribution to data within a group very well...
+The most popular plot besides a scatter plot might be a bar graph, but bar graphs do not show distribution of data within a group very well...
 Instead, using box plots is a great alternative.
 Let's make one here: